Arindam2002/youtube_clone_flutter_assignment/README.md

 # youtube_clone_flutter_assignment

-The complete codebase for this project is on the `master` branch in this repository.
+The complete codebase for this project is in the `main` branch of this repository.

 A few points to keep in mind before testing the app: